gedankenstuecke/gedankenstuecke.github.com/_posts/blog/2024-03-18-VOICES-festival.markdown

 _By whom and for what purpose?_
 And, _in the service of whom are they being deployed?_

-And based on our panel discussion, answering those questions in practice might include supporting independent journalists & journalists, being politically engaged and consider joining your union – in case your boss might be suckered into the AI hype.
+And based on our panel discussion, answering those questions in practice might include supporting independent journalists & journalism, being politically engaged and consider joining your union – in case your boss might be suckered into the AI hype.

 <small>
 p.s.
 Yesterday evening I called my mom, telling her of the panel.
 We ended up chatting about some <i>AI</i> use cases that she might already interact with.
 We talked about how the autocorrect/autocomplete on her phone would be one that she encounters a lot.
 Her reaction was <i>“I see, so it can be something useful, but you need to always double check, as otherwise it just makes up the weirdest things”</i> – thus accidentally paraphrasing that <a href="https://infosec.exchange/@realn2s/111717179694172705">alleged 1979 IBM slide</a>: <i> A computer can never be held accountable therefore a computer must never make a (management) decision</i>.